qualcomm/mkosi-qcom/README.md

 where necessary hardware drivers for running the kernel on supported Qualcomm hardware are enabled by default.

-The Arm64 build system does however by default produce a compressed kernel image (zImage), which a standard UEFI system will not decompress.
-It's therefore necessary to manually enable the **CONFIG_EFI_ZBOOT** option.

 Kernel packages can then be built for the various distributions using below commands and copied into **mkosi.packages**.
 Note that the *Packages* list in relevant *mkosi.conf.d* config might need to be updated for the new package to